Who is Monster on The Masked Singer?

 Is Monster CeeLo Inexperienced?

-Singer CeeLo Inexperienced is a important contender to be the celeb behind Monster, based on some viewers.
+Singer CeeLo Inexperienced is a predominant contender to be the movie star behind Monster, in response to some viewers.

 The musician, who’s half of the group Gnarls Barkley, has been profitable with hit singles Loopy and Neglect You.
 He voiced Murray the Mummy in animated movie Lodge Transylvania and was beforehand a choose on the US model of The Voice.